-Brand You: Creating a Better Normal with Personal Branding
+Brand You: Creating a Better You with Personal Branding

 If you’re looking for a job after being laid off or furloughed, are a recent college grad starting your job search, or you are simply wanting to freshen your online presence, branding is a good place to start.
 A robust personal brand will set you apart from the crowd and is the reason why businesses spend millions of dollars every year.

 Your personal brand should capture someone’s attention, it should speak to what type of worker you are, and it should quickly sum up your skills.
 While you may feel like your resume is solid, there are some aspects of personal branding that you may not have thought of.